Being an avid home cook, over the years I have tried many chicken and dumplings recipes; including both of my grandmother’s versions.

 Pat the chicken thighs dry with paper towels; season both sides with the salt & pepper.

-Place a large dutch oven on medium-high heat adding
+Place a large dutch oven over medium-high heat adding

 3 teaspoons of vegetable oil.

 Make sure your pot has a good lid.

 I used my 3-Quart Enamel Cast Iron Lodge Pot.

 Add the chicken thighs, skin side down and cook until crispy brown, approximately 5-7 minutes.